dieram3/binrel_wt/README.md

-# binrel_wt
+# BinRel WT

-Representation of Binary Relations using a Wavelet Tree
+Representation of Binary Relations using a Wavelet Tree.